An unbalanced bite not only makes speaking and chewing more difficult, it can also cause persistent jaw pain, inflammation, and headaches.

 Temporomandibular Joint Treatment Work with a Board-Certified Specialist

 In addition to being fully trained in administering IV sedation, Dr. Anderson is a board-certified oral surgeon who has been practicing in Utah since 1994.
 Dr. Anderson's extensive background and advanced training allow him to treat a diverse range of dental health and jaw issues.
-Because he offers in-office surgical care, he can often treat your TMJ case without referring you to an outside specialist.
+Because he offers surgical care, he can often treat your TMJ case without referring you to an outside specialist.

 Our temporomandibular joint care is comprehensive, convenient, and can prevent long-term damage to your jaw muscles, teeth, and overall health.
 To relieve your discomfort and start enhancing your quality of life, visit one of our conveniently located offices in Garland or Logan, UT.
 Schedule an appointment online or: